veloper/rend-acl/README.md

 # Translation: Allow the "Driver" Role full-access to the "Car" Resource.
 @acl.allow! :role => "Driver", :resource => "Car"

-# Translation: Allow the "Mechanic" Role the privilege to "Repair" any Resouece.
+# Translation: Allow the "Mechanic" Role the privilege to "Repair" any Resource.
 @acl.allow! :role => "Mechanic", :privilege => "Repair"

-# Translation: Allow all Roles the privilege to "Look" at any Resouece.
+# Translation: Allow all Roles the privilege to "Look" at any Resource.
 @acl.allow! :privilege => "Look"

 # Translation: Deny all Roles any access to the "Train" Resource.